-Gas turbines can be applied to produce power or a combination of power and heat.
-Typically, natural gas is used as a fuel, but also liquid fuels can be used.
-To enable fuelling of pyrolysis oil modifications are needed in the fuel supply system, and modifications to the burner chamber might be required to overcome lower combustion speed.
+Gas turbines can be used to produce power or a combination of power and heat.
+Natural gas is used as a fuel for a typical gas turbine, but also liquid fuels can be used.
+To enable combustion of bio-oil or bio-crudes, modifications are needed in the fuel supply system, and modifications to the burner chamber might be required to overcome lower combustion speed.

 |Probably, the most extensive experience with gas turbines fuelled with pyrolysis oil has been gained by Canadian company Magellan-Orenda.
 A 2.5 MWe gas turbine, originally designed by Mashproekt in the Ukraine, was modified to enable pyrolysis oil fuelling.

 After preliminary tests on atomization, atmospheric flame tunnel and furnace testing, the burner nozzle was modified by adding a third passage.
 Materials have been modified to make components compatible with the corrosive characteristics and acidity of pyrolysis oil.

 A complete gas turbine package including a heat recovery unit and fuel pretreatment skid was delivered and installed at the Dynamotive demonstration site in West-Lorne.
 Regretfully, due to the lack of sufficient pyrolysis oil the unit has hardly been operated.